 Top Dog Benefit: Peace of Mind

-It’s easy establish, but can make a world of difference for you canine companion if something were to happen to you.
+It’s easy to establish but can make a world of difference for your animal companion if something were to happen to you.
 Of course, we would all hope that our families or friends would adopt our pets without hesitation and given them all the love in the world.
 But, for many reasons, that doesn’t always happen.
-An animal care trust gives you peace of mind that your dog will be provided for if you were to pass away or become incapacitated in a way that prohibits you from fully being able to care sufficiently for the pet.
+An animal care trust gives you peace of mind that your pet will be provided for if you were to pass away or become incapacitated in a way that prohibits you from fully being able to care sufficiently for the pet.

 Animal Care Elements: Consider These Questions